TheCase/blog/_posts/2019-11-02-home-datacenter.markdown

 # Conclusion
 I know that was a quick fly-by of what I've done to make my lab serve my needs.
 It certainly doesn't fall into the realm of "best practice" with all the DevOps-ness going around these days.
 At the end of the day, its the perfect learning tool at a known one-time expense enabling a wide range of experimental iterations inhibited only by one's available time.
 If there's one thing I would change, I'd go with the newer Intel NUCs now that they have remote management.
 The SuperMicro fans to move air through the 1U cases are way too loud.

-Oh yeah, if you made it this far... or if TL;DR'd your way here... here's the source code for my implementation of my little piece of the cloud: [https://github.com/TheCase/kubernetes-coreos-on-proxmox]
+Oh yeah, if you made it this far... or if TLDR'd your way here... here's the source code for [my implementation of my little piece of the cloud](https://github.com/TheCase/kubernetes-coreos-on-proxmox).

 Hope it helps.
 If not, hit me up for questions in the comments.
 I'd love to help.